- About Starlings

 - Dance of Starlings – Improvisation

 Starlings are small to medium sized song birds that are classified within the Passerine suborder, in the family ‘Sturnidea’.

-Close to 120 species of starlings and myna birds are included in this family.
+This family includes close to 120 species of starlings and myna birds.
 They are strong, gregarious and relatively aggressive.
 They are considered to be invasive in some places.
 Native to Europe, Asia and Africa, excluding the deserts, one can find them now practically worldwide.

 The common starling population, which is located in northeastern Europe and northwest Asia, migrates to the south and the west in winter reaching as far as the Iberian Peninsula and North Africa.

 Murmuration at Sunset

 Question: What is a murmuration of starlings?

 Answer: A murmuration of starlings is the synchronized flight patterns of a large number of starlings, sometimes thousands, and scientists typically refer to it as an example of collective behavior.

 A starling murmuration dance at twilight is a spectacular and fascinating phenomenon of this collective behavior.
 We captured the videos below over the northern Negev in Israel.
 They show a murmuration of starlings that migrated for the winter from the Ukraine.

 Murmurations have triggered scientists from different fields of biology, physics, mathematics and engineering to conduct interdisciplinary studies in order to reveal the mechanism that lies behind it.
 Once understood, it is believed the rules of collective movement could be used, for example, in the design of coordinated motion of advanced robots.